Digital Identity Anchor - Legal Meaning and Data Structure

 -

-The GRID (Global): Acts as the "Phonebook" for your Registrar’s Public Key.
-You only update this when your organizational identity or signing keys change.
+The GRID (Global): Acts as the "Phonebook" for the Registrar’s Public Key.
+Participating Registrars update this when their organizational identity or signing keys change.
+Note that some changes will be subject to review by the GRID.

 -

-The DIA (Local): Acts as a specific "Attestation" for a company.
-You manage the lifecycle of these DIAs using a Revocation List (CRL) or an OCSP-like status check, without ever touching your GRID metadata.
+The DIA (Local): Acts as a specific "Attestation" for a registration.
+Registrars manage the lifecycle of these DIAs using a Revocation List (CRL) or an OCSP-like status check, without touching the GRID metadata.

 2. Refined Lifecycle Triggers Table